 Depending on the size of your business, you may need to provide car parking to operate.
 Alternatively, you may need to seek a permit from Council for a reduction in car parking.
 Car parking reductions are common in inner-city areas, however, you may need to submit a report that demonstrates there is enough public parking in the precinct to accommodate a new use.
-Car parking rates are set out in Clause 52.06 of the Council's planning scheme, and exemptions from car parking requirements are set out here as well.
+Car parking rates are set out in the Council's planning scheme.
+Indoor recreation facilities do not have a rate, and so car parking is to the satisfaction of the Council, based on the location and type of recreation business.
+A 'place of assembly' will have a rate based on patron numbers.